Whats The Lcm Of 12 And 8

 Definition of LCM

 The Least Common Multiple (LCM) of two or more integers is the smallest positive integer that is divisible by each of the given numbers.
 In simpler terms, it's the smallest number that all the given numbers can divide into without leaving a remainder.
-For example, consider the numbers 4 and 6.
+As an example, consider the numbers 4 and 6.
 The multiples of 4 are 4, 8, 12, 16, 20, 24, and so on, while the multiples of 6 are 6, 12, 18, 24, 30, and so on.
 The common multiples of 4 and 6 are 12, 24, 36, and so on.
 The smallest among these common multiples is 12, so the LCM of 4 and 6 is 12.

 Scientific Foundations